 Let’s be honest: Apple’s macOS has one of the most beautiful, clean, and aesthetically pleasing user interfaces ever created.
 The centered dock, the minimalist top bar, the dynamic changing wallpapers, and the gorgeous widgets all come together to create a distraction-free environment.
-On the other hand, Windows, while incredibly powerful and universally compatible, often looks cluttered and rigid right out of the box.
+On the other hand, Windows, while incredibly powerful and universally compatible, often looks cluttered right out of the box.

 1. The Problem with Heavy Windows Customization